abbyfincher/Participation_Posts/Specific_Expertise_Writing.md

 ## What am I Knowledgable About that I can Preach On?

+I know a lot of specific information about a lot of different things, so I can't bring myself to choose just one topic.
+I give you 3 areas that I could talk about all day:

 ### #1

 Well, since I am a wildlife bio major, I can basically preach on facts and terms related to Wildlife Biology.
 I can answer questions about what a specific habitat for a specific species is, what the diets of most of the mammals in Missouri are, and why certain animals behave the way they do.
 Nature has been my life since I was 5 years old.
 That's most of my life.
 It is my world, and I have learned everything I could about it, including the past 3 years.
 Genetic diversity, niches, recruitment rates, handling time, Lotka-Volterra model, predator/prey relationships in a closed population, the freaking Isle Royale moose/wolf experiment (fascinating stuff), geography, the Red List, etc, etc.